Blood Test: Erythrocyte Sedimentation Rate (ESR)

 What Happens After an ESR Test?

 The health professional will remove the elastic band and the needle and cover the area with cotton or a bandage to stop the bleeding.
 Afterward, there may be some mild bruising, which should go away in a few days.

 Blood samples are processed by a machine, and it may take a few hours to a day for the results to be available.
 If the test results show signs of a problem, the doctor might order other tests to figure out what the problem is and how to treat it.

 Are There Any Risks From ESR Tests?

 An ESR test is a safe procedure with minimal risks.
-Some kids might feel faint or lightheaded from the test.
-A few kids and teens have a strong fear of needles.
-If your child is anxious, talk with the doctor before the test about ways to make the procedure easier.
+Some people might feel faint or lightheaded from the test.
+A few teens have a strong fear of needles.
+If you're anxious, talk with the doctor before the test about ways to make the procedure easier.

 If you have questions about the ESR test, speak with your doctor or the health professional doing the blood draw.